-Field Description Assigned To Specify the member of the Team who will be the User Owner of the change.
+Field Description Title Specify a title for the Change.
+Description Specify a description of the Change.
+Primary Configuration Item Click the Related Item Picker button to launch the CMDB window, and then select a CI.
+This shows CIs for any Customer or for a selected Customer.
+Assigned Team Specify the Team Owner of the Change.
+Assigned To Specify the member of the Team who will be the User Owner of the change.
 Note: The Creator can take ownership of the Change by selecting Assign to Me in the Actions List.
-Proposed Start Date Click the Calendar Date Selector button to select a start date for the Change (Standard and Normal Change only).
-Proposed End Date Click the Calendar Date Selector button to select an end date for the Change (Standard and Normal Change only).
-Note : If a Stop icon appears next to the Proposed Start Date and/or the Proposed End Date, you are outside of the maintenance window, and you must select an acceptable date.
 Impact Select the scope of the Change from the Impact drop-down menu.
 Urgency Select the service level from the Urgency drop-down menu.
-The Impact and Urgency scores are used to calculate the Priority.
-Priority The Impact and Urgency scores are used to calculate the Priority.
-Service Affected Click the Related Item Picker button to select the affected Service .
-View Change Calendar Click the View Change Calendar link to open the Change Calendar.
-View Collision Detection Click the View Collision Detection link to open a Configuration Map of the Primary CI.
-Review Date Enter a date to review the change (Normal Change only).
+Impacted Service From the drop-down menu, select the affected Service .
+Service Importance This field is auto-populated based on the Impacted Service selection.
+However, you can also type a custom Service Importance value.
+Proposed Start Date Click the Calendar Date Selector button to select a start date for the Change.
+Proposed End Date Click the Calendar Date Selector button to select an end date for the Change.
+Note : If a Stop icon appears next to the Proposed Start Date and/or the Proposed End Date, you are outside of the maintenance window, and you must select an acceptable date.
+View Change Calendar Click the View Change Calendar button to open the Change Calendar.
+View Collision Detection Click the View Collision Detection button to open a Configuration Map of the Primary CI.

+Review the Change